slsa-framework/slsa/docs/spec/draft/source-requirements.md

 User accounts that can modify the source or the project's configuration must use multi-factor authentication or its equivalent.
 This strongly authenticated identity MUST be used for the generation of source provenance attestations.
-The SCP MUST declare which forms of identity it considers to be trustworthy for this purpose.
+The SCS MUST declare which forms of identity it considers to be trustworthy for this purpose.
-For cloud-based SCPs, this will typically be the identity used to push to a git server.
+For cloud-based SCSs, this will typically be the identity used to push to a repository.

 Other forms of identity MAY be included as informational.
 Examples include a git commit's "author" and "committer" fields and a gpg signature's "user id."